jeckman/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==

+= 2.6.7 =
+ * Wasn't checking first to see if permissions had been granted before trying to check the users permissions.

 = 2.6.6 =
  * Comment out appsecret_proof in Facebook SDK.
 This is causing calls to FB API